| Louisiana Division New Orleans Public Library |

 France, and Spain.

-The Louisiana Division also houses the City Archives, the official repository of the records of New Orleans municipal government.
-The Division also holds
+The City Archives is the official repository of the records of New Orleans municipal government, housing records dating from 1769-present.
+The archives also holds

 the records of the Orleans Parish civil (1804-1926)